WesamAlmasri/reading-notes/class-03.md

 The overflow property tells the browser what to do if the content contained within a box is larger than the box itself.
 It can have one of two values:

 - **hidden**: This property simply hides any extra content that does not fit in the box
-- **scroll**: This property adds a scrollbar to the box so that users can scroll to see the missing conten
+- **scroll**: This property adds a scrollbar to the box so that users can scroll to see the missing content

 ### Border and Margin and Padding